 The Trabant—perhaps better known by its nickname, “Trabi”—was manufactured in East Germany during the “Cold War” period, and for a about a year after the reunification of Germany in 1990 and the destruction of the famous Berlin Wall earlier that year.

-through the streets of Dresden (where this photo was shot) or Berlin on a “Trabi Safari.”
+Today you can drive this “classic” (if not classy) car through the streets of Dresden (where this photo was shot) or Berlin on a “Trabi Safari.”
 The Zebra stripes presumably were not painted on this Trabi at the factory in East Germany.

 Sometimes you’ll find a “sign of culture” on packaging.
 This “Dutch Cannabis Seed Starter Kit” on sale in an Amsterdam canal-side flower market loudly proclaims Netherlanders fondness for “home grown weed,” not just their country’s famous tulips.